Glossary of common education and related terminology.

-DfE - The Department for Education - They responsible for education and children's services in England.
+DfE - The Department for Education - They are responsible for education and children's services in England.

 EAL - English as an Additional Language - Refers to children whose first language(s) is/are not English and who may not yet be speaking English fluently or even at all.

 ESOL - English for Speakers of Other Languages or English as a Second or Other Language - If English is not your main language, you can take part in a course to help you improve your English.
 These courses are called ESOL.